de86/personal-site/src/pages/goals-2019/index.md

 date: "2019-01-03T19:45:06.756Z"
 ---

 In a vain attempt to motivate myself to be a productive member of society I have decided to set myself some goals for 2019 (Super original, I know).
-What I'm hoping to get out of this is a tangible collection of... stuff that I can look back upon at the end of year and feel like I created something, feel like I contributed to the world and didn't just consume media and chocolate while watching YouTube in my underpants.
+What I'm hoping to get out of this is a tangible collection of... stuff that I can look back upon at the end of year and feel like I created something, feel like I contributed to the world and didn't just consume chocolate and Chinese food while watching YouTube in my underpants.

-I will be crossing each of these off my list as I complete them and hopefully linking to any posts/write-ups I get out of these.

  - Make a complete game (Optional: Sell it on a marketplace)
  - Improve my drawing skills and fill two sketchbooks